BlueInt32/file-deletor/README.md

 file-deletor
 ============

-Windows Utility that delete files from the command line.
+Windows Utility that deletes files from the command line.

 Usage :
 FileDeletor.exe "Path/to/directory" olderThanXDays filesBiggerThanXMo extensionWithDot Verbose